webservco/http-client-test/README.md

 # webservco/http-client-test

-Rests for the `webservco/http-client` project.
+Tests for the `webservco/http-client` project.

 Separate project in order to avoid adding unneeded dependencies to the library project.